- About the IDSC

-The process of shredding hard drives, smartphones, printers, laptops and other storage media into tiny pieces by large mechanical shredders.
+The process of shredding hard drives, smartphones, printer drives, laptops, and other storage media into tiny pieces by large mechanical shredders.
 Other methods of physical destruction include incineration, melting, pulverization, and disintegration.

 Degaussing is a form of physical destruction whereby data is exposed to the powerful magnetic field of a degausser and neutralized, rendering the data unrecoverable.
 Degaussing can only be achieved on hard disk drives (HDDs) and most tapes, but the drives or tapes cannot be re-used upon completion.
 Degaussing is not an effective method of data sanitization on solid state drives (SSDs).

 Physical destruction, when done according to updated requirements, is an effective method of destroying data to render the data unrecoverable and achieve data sanitization.
 While useful in cases where drives are irreparable or unable to be erased, physical destruction can be harmful to the environment and financially costly.
 This is because physical destruction of data storage hardware destroys the assets so they are unable to be reused or resold, shortcutting the lifespan of functional devices.

 Cryptographic erasure is used interchangeably with Crypto Erase.
 Cryptographic erasure is the process of using encryption software (either built-in or deployed) on the entire data storage device, and erasing the key used to decrypt the data.
 The encryption algorithm must be at a minimum of 128 bits (go here for industry-tested and accepted algorithms).
 While the data remains on the storage device itself, by erasing the original key, the data is effectively impossible to decrypt.
 As a result, the data is rendered unrecoverable and is an appropriate method to achieve data sanitization.